-In the 2012/2013 financial year, impairment losses of $\in$ 1,201k were recognized for items of investment property, which were written down to their net sale prices (2011/2012: $\in$ 956k).
+In the 2012/2013 financial year, impairment losses of € 514k were recognized for items of investment property, which were written down to their net sale prices (2011/2012: € 0k).
 The net sale prices of these assets were determined by reference to current value surveys and to purchase offers.

-Impairment losses recognized on non-current assets are included in the corresponding segments as follows:
+Impairment losses are included in non-current asset items as follows:

 2012/2013 2011/2012

-HORNBACH-Baumarkt-AG subgroup
+DIY stores segment

+Other equipment, plant, and office equipment 0 1,704

+0 1,704

+Real estate segment

 Land 514 0

-Other equipment, plant, and office equipment 0 1,704

-514 1,704

-HORNBACH Immobilien AG subgroup

-Land 687 2,470

-Buildings 0 1,231

-Outdoor facilities 0 244
+514 0

-687 3,945

-Total 1,201 5,649
+Total 514 1,704

-No write-ups were recognized in the 2012/2013 financial year (2011/2012: $\[ \in \]$ 1,249k).
+No write-ups were recognized in the 2012/2013 financial year (2011/2012: € 1,196k).
 The write-ups recognized in the previous year related to the appreciation in value on pieces of land not used for operations, or originally intended for DIY store extensions, for which impairment losses had been recognized in previous years.
-The write-ups were based on purchase offers and agreed sale contracts and were recognized under other income from non-operating activities in the "HORNBACH-Baumarkt-AG subgroup" segment at an amount of $\[ \]$ 1,196k and in the "HORNBACH Immobilien AG subgroup" segment at an amount of $\[ \]$ 53k.
+The write-ups were based on purchase offers and agreed sale contracts and were recognized under other income from non-operating activities in the real estate segment.

-The reclassifications from reserve land to non-current assets held for sale relate to three pieces of land not used for operations in the "HORNBACH-Baumarkt-AG subgroup" segment, two pieces of land at the "HORNBACH Immobilien AG subgroup" segment, and one piece of land at HORNBACH HOLDING AG.
-Of these, three pieces of land were already sold in the 2012/2013 financial year.
+The reclassifications from reserve land to non-current assets held for sale relate to three pieces of land not used for operations, of which one piece of land was already sold in the 2012/2013 financial year.